-Also keep in mind, visitors finding your landscaping websites from queries with local intent are more qualified to do business with you.
+Also keep in mind, visitors finding your website from queries with local intent are more qualified to do business with you.
 This makes your lead gen efforts and sales follow-up process a whole lot more effective.

 Do Google a favor

 You need to do everything possible to tell Google where your landscaping business is located and where you offer your services.
 And you need to do it in a very natural and organic way that appeals to readers (aka Human Beings) and not just search engine spiders.
 Fortunately, this is not difficult to implement on your website.
 Below are five ways you can add more local search terms and local keywords to your landscaping websites.

 We believe the most effective and sustainable way to optimize your website for local search terms, over the long term, is by featuring your local landscaping projects as case studies.